LibOps/islandora-microservices/README.md

     F[imagefa:fa-magic-wand-sparkles]-- fa:fa-image derivative -->B
 ```

+## Install

-To use these services, in your ISLE `docker-compose.yml` you can point to the Cloud Run deployments to perform your derivative generation
+To use these services, in your ISLE `docker-compose.yml` you can point to the Cloud Run deployments to perform your derivative generation.

 ```
     alpaca-prod: &alpaca-prod